jefferyandwilkes/women-cinema/content/event/warwick/index.md

   postcode:
   country:

-summary: Women In Film Production: Methods, Comparisons, Resources
+summary: Women In Film Production - Methods, Comparisons, Resources
 abstract: '**Re-examining the past and envisioning the future of Italian cinema and media.**
 <br/>
 <br/>